-PFM is a forest management approach whereby the government gives forest use and management rights to local communities through time-bound contracts, in return for their commitment to certain forest management rules.
-PFM can improve local communities' livelihood and directly contribute to reduced deforestation and forest degradation by empowering communities' rights over forests and their social capital.
-PFM seeks to ensure that local communities' benefit from the forests they manage and strengthen their forest user rights, thus increasing incentives towards sustainable forest management.
+PFM is a forest management approach whereby the government gives forest-user rights and responsibilities to local communities through time-bound contracts.
+PFM can improve local communities' livelihood and directly contribute to reduced deforestation and forest degradation by empowering communities to manage forests over which they hold rights.
+PFM seeks to ensure that local communities' benefit from the forests they manage, and hence have incentives for its sustainable management.

-PFM has been adopted by the regional state of Oromia and the federal government as an official strategy for sustainable forest management.
-The OFWE, Farm Africa has institutionalized PFM internally as a standard approach to sustainably manage forest.
+PFM has been adopted by the regional state of Oromia as an official strategy for sustainable forest management and OFWE has institutionalized PFM internally as a standard approach to sustainably manage forest.
 This sub-component would build on the experience in implementing PFM.